Welcome to the Manassas City Public Schools Procurement Office

 The Procurement Office works consistently and diligently to perform all duties with the following core values:

 Throughout this site, you will find answers to many questions you might have with regards to public procurement and contracting.
-If at any time, there is information that is not readily available online, please contact the department directly.
+If at any time, there is information that is not readily available online, please contact the Procurement Office directly.

 Joshua A. Makely, CPPO, CPPB